actionanand/arTamizhSolai/src/content/kuruntokai-verse-27.md

 **Thithalai** refers to the golden, shimmering skin changes that occur when a woman's body flourishes with love and desire.
 These are beautiful marks that appear on the skin as it expands with happiness—on the breasts, shoulders, and lower abdomen.
 They are signs of feminine beauty and vitality, celebrated by lovers.

-**Pasalai**, in contrast, is the pallor that appears when the body withers from separation and longing.
+**Pasalai**, in contrast, is the pallor[^4] that appears when the body withers from separation and longing.
 It's the pale discoloration that comes from emotional suffering, not from illness.

 The verse's profound sadness comes from this reversal: the beautiful marks of love's flourishing (thithalai) are now being consumed and covered by the pallor of separation (pasalai).
 The body that bloomed with union now withers in absence.